Paleo Diet 101: a Comprehensive Beginners' Guide

 You can also go simpler: a piece of salmon and a side of fresh fruit is a great breakfast.

-Paleo diet for weight loss
+Paleo lifestyle for weight loss

-It is very possible to lose weight on the paleo diet, but it's also not guaranteed.
+It is very possible to lose weight on the paleo lifestyle, but it's also not guaranteed.
 If you've tried losing weight on paleo but not had the results you expected, you might check out the benefits of keto diet instead.

 To lose weight, one's body must be in what is called a calorie deficit - meaning that you are burning more calories in a day than you consume.